ESL Activities

 #3: Is that Sentence Correct

-If you want to focus on forms for reported speech, then consider using this simple error correction activity.
+If you want to focus on forms, then consider using this simple error correction activity.
 Write some sentences that use the target grammar.
 Some have errors while others do not.
 Students have to find the incorrect ones and make the required changes.

 It’s possible to do this in class, or for a homework activity.
 Have a look here: